 Austin Community College

-The Austin Community College offers degree and certificate programs in more than 100 areas of study through its eleven campus locations.
+The Austin Community College offers degree and certificate programs in more than 100 areas of study through its 12 campus locations.
 The college has four programs in the field of emergency medical services.

-Students must earn their EMT-Basic certificate, which typically takes one semester to complete, before enrolling in the EMT-Intermediate or EMT-Paramedic programs at the community college.
-The EMT-Basic certificate is also needed for individuals who want to work in Texas as a firefighter.
+Students must earn this EMT certificate, which typically takes one semester to complete, before enrolling in the EMT-Advanced or EMT-Paramedic programs at the community college.
+The EMT certificate is also needed for individuals who want to work in Texas as a firefighter.
 The certificate program prepares students for the National Registry of Emergency Medical Technicians exam for EMT-Basic certification.
 Students can get certified in EMT-Basic by the Office of EMS/Trauma Systems and the Texas Department of State Health Services after meeting the requirements of the National Registry.
 Before enrolling in the EMT-Basic or other emergency medical training programs, students must have a background check, health insurance plan, and drug screening.

-In the EMT-Intermediate certificate program, students learn about assessing patients and treating different types of health issues.
+In the EMT Level I certificate program, students learn about assessing patients and treating different types of health issues.
 Students are allowed to take the National Registry exam after finishing coursework for the program.
 It typically takes students at least two semesters to complete this certification program.

 This program enables students to earn their licensure as paramedics.
 During the program, students will complete an internship with an EMS field training officer in an EMS unit.
 This certificate program prepares students to take the National Registry exam to become certified as a paramedic.
-It usually takes students at least a year and a half to finish this program.
+It usually takes students at least five semesters to finish this program.

 Associate of Applied Science Degree in Emergency Medical Services